Shop

 Whereas a “Neapolitan-style crust is a little more work to cook, a little more finicky, a little more elevated,” says Chodkowski, who suggests a more elevated beer like a saison.

-Or with a Detroit-style dough that has more oil, Chodkowski cautions you’ll need “something with acid to cut that oil.”
-Like a sour beer.
+Or, with a Detroit-style dough with more oil, Chodkowski cautions that you’ll need “something with acid to cut that oil,” like a sour beer.

 With Sauce: To IPA or Not to IPA